tugberkgoc/foundation-notes/07 Unit Testing.md

 	})
 ```

-As you can see, Jest has a special type of assert (using `expect`) that checks the promise reject state against a standard JavaScript `Error()`.
-This is the only way you can check for a thrown Error in your tests.
+As you can see, [`rejects`](https://jestjs.io/docs/en/expect#rejectsunwraps the reason for a rejected promise, if the Promise resolves the test automatically fails.
+This is the only way Jest can check for a thrown Error in your tests.

 ### 2.4 Test Your Understanding